Scott Brown (Royal Navy chaplain): Military career

 Brown joined the Royal Navy in April 1993 and served in the ships of the Commodore Minewarfare, Fishery Protection and Diving, HMS Raleigh, HMS Neptune, and HMS Sultan.
 He then served on exchange with the Royal Australian Navy and then in HMS Cardiff, HMS Kent, and HMS Iron Duke.
 He then served with the Command Training Group, and was Staff Chaplain to the Chaplain of the Fleet.
 From 1999 to 2000, he served as Chaplain to the Very Reverend Dr John Cairns during his term as Moderator of the General Assembly of the Church of Scotland.

 He was promoted Principal Chaplain in 2007.
 He was appointed at the same time to be an Honorary Chaplain to the Queen (QHC).
 On 1 November 2010, he was appointed Chaplain of the Fleet, and accorded the equivalent rank of a Rear Admiral.
 He retired in January 2015.

-Later life

-Having retired from the Naval service in 2014, Brown lives near Port of Menteith, Stirling.
-He is currently the Minister of Buchlyvie with Gartmore in the Presbytery of Stirling.

-Personal life
+Post Military and Personal

 Brown married Colin Fleming in 2006.

+Brown was inducted to the parishes of Buchlyvie and Gartmore in March 2019, and demitted in September 2023.

+Brown was appointed as National Chaplain of the Royal British Legion in September 2023.